fagiolini/fagiolini.github.io/_posts/2020-11-01-chili-beans.md

 <!--more-->

-to fully benefit from the beans' proteins couple them with corn tortillas or with some rice! [find the recipe below](#pilaf-rice).
+as all pulses, beans are a great source of plant-based proteins. to fully benefit from them couple the beans with corn tortillas or with some rice! [find the recipe below](#pilaf-rice).

-*quantities for 2 portions.*
+*quantities for 2 portions*

 ## ingredients
 ---